EmailMeYourLibraryBooks/ewtn-text-lib/texts/Two stalwart trees both rooted.md

 ## EWTN Hymn Supplement

-To stalwart trees both rooted
-in faith and holy love,
-by hope of God united
-they reach to heaven above.
+Two stalwart trees both rooted in faith and holy love, by hope of God united they reach to heaven above.